CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex10_Workbooks.md

 Microsoft Sentinel allows you to create custom workbooks across your data and also comes with built-in workbook templates to allow you to quickly gain insights across your data as soon as you connect a data source.

->**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/SC-200%20Lab%20Simulation%20-%20Create%20workbooks)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 >**Important:** The lab exercises for Learning Path #9 are in a **standalone** environment.
 If you exit the lab before completing it, you will be required to re-run the configurations again.

 ## Lab Objectives